 January 20, March 17, May 19, July 21, September 15, November 17

 January 19, March 16

-- Interested applicants may find an online application here, (click here to preview full application).
+- Interested applicants may find an online application here.
+Warning: you cannot save your progress in the online application. (click here to preview full application).

 - In order to be considered, each applicant must attend a mandatory information session on either Saturday, February 11, 5 – 6 p.m. or Thursday, March 2, 7 -8 p.m.

 - Interested applicants will submit their application to the Common Ground office by Friday, March 17.

 - The selection committee (Shelly Graf, Ramesh Sairam, Wynn Fricke, Gabe Keller-Flores, and Nils Heymann) will review all applications and select 6 – 12.

 - The selection committee will then bring selected applicants to the Guiding Teacher for review regarding goodness of fit for the program.

 - The selection committee will meet again after consulting with Guiding Teacher to decide if and how to incorporate his feedback.

 - The selection committee will inform applicants of their acceptance into the program by April 3.